 Determine Which Plug Adapters to Bring

 Each country determines its own electrical distribution system and type of electrical outlet.
 In the United States, for example, two-pronged plugs are the standard, although three-pronged grounded plugs are also very common.
 In Italy, most outlets take plugs with two round prongs, although bathrooms, if they have any outlets, often have three-pronged (round prongs, all in a row) grounded outlets.
 Buy a multi-country plug adapter if you are not sure which type of adapter to bring, or research the types of plug adapters commonly needed for your destination country and bring those.

 You should bring several adapters if you plan to charge more than one electronic device per day.
 Your hotel room may only have a few electrical outlets.
 Some outlets may be in better condition than others, and some may be grounded outlets rather than standard ones.
 You may even need to plug one adapter into another in order to use it.

 Obviously, you can't plug your adapters into an outlet that is hundreds of miles away, but you can determine which electronic device plugs fit into your collection of adapters.

-Be sure the plug fits snugly into the adapter; a floppy fit will create problems when you try to charge your electronic devices.
+Be sure the plug fits snugly into the adapter; a floppy fit will create current flow problems when you try to charge your electronic device.

 Find Creative Solutions to Charging Problems

 In spite of all of your planning and testing, you may discover that the outlets in your hotel room do not work with your plug adapters.
 Try various combinations of adapters – plug them into each other – and check every outlet in the room to see if you can find one that is compatible.
-If your charger does not stay plugged in, stack guidebooks and tissue boxes (or whatever you have) and place the stack under the adapter to support it.
+If your charger does not stay plugged in, stack guidebooks, battery chargers (see photo) and tissue boxes – or whatever you have – and place the stack under the adapter to support it.
 If you have the wrong adapter, ask the front desk staff whether they have adapters to lend.
 You may also be able to purchase the correct adapter at a local shop.